 Children’s needs are multi-faceted.
 The team approach recognises that no single agency alone can protect children.

 The approach is to provide joined-up support around our at-risk children and their whānau.
 There’s a focus on agencies working together and sharing information to reduce duplication and improve outcomes for children.

 Who do the teams help?

-We work with tamariki up to 18 years old, who are vulnerable to maltreatment and at risk of significant harm to their wellbeing.
+We work with tamariki and rangitahi up to 18 years old, who are at significant risk of harm to their wellbeing.

 This could be now or in the future, as a consequence of the environment in which they are being raised and – in some cases – due to their own complex needs, and the needs of their whānau.

 - children living in homes where family violence is present

 - children who have difficulty attending school or engaging when present